26 Jul 2010 Podcast 252 : June 2010 MBP/WebSpy Photography Assignment Winners

 Since I work in New York, I thought I would have countless images to choose from.
 Instead, I spent the entire month taking pictures of the entire skyline, street canyons, and interesting architecture throughout Manhattan.
 Nothing felt right.
 It was only in the last week that I decided to look in the one place I had forgot to look.
 UP!
 I remember Martin saying in one of his podcasts, “turn around” and “look up” once in a while.
 I got this shot on the way to work, somewhere near Central Park.
 The clouds were incredible!
 When I got home, I converted the image to sepia and liked it, but something wasn’t quite right.
 I flipped the image upside down and voila!
 It “felt” better.
 The image reminded me of the streets of downtown New York on the day of 9/11.
 (Hence the title) I was caught in the huge cloud of debris that day and the sky in this shot reminded me of one of the things I saw as I ran.
 My vote for first place (Under Construction) was a no brainer as it also reminded me of that infamous day.
 Again, thanks to all of you.

 Thanks for that very thought provoking back-story Omar.
 Flipping your shot and the conversion to sepia has worked incredibly well.
 A Sepia conversion was maybe a relatively natural decision, even though one that may well have been overlooked, but having the vision and forethought to flip the image is incredibly important.
 It could well be what got you to second place, and pretty close to first place, as we can see from the scores.
-I think the cropping of the building that is now at the bottom of the image is prefect, and the way none of the lines are really straight gives the viewer a freedom that they would simply not have had if you’d tried to straight the lines up at all.
+I think the cropping of the building that is now at the bottom of the image is prefect, and the way none of the lines are really straight gives the viewer a freedom that they would simply not have had if you’d tried to straighten the lines up at all.
 The sky is exquisite, as are its reflections in the building to the left.
 Overall this is an incredibly powerful and beautiful image.
 I’m really pleased to hear that we got you out shooting all over New York in June too.
 That really is what it’s all about.
 Congratulations on an amazing resulting image Omar – very well deserved.

 And talking of well deserved, Elise Ange came up with an image for the Cityscape assignment that in my opinion belongs up there with some of the classic images of all time, and I’m not just blowing smoke here.
 Let’s first listen to Elise’s back-story for the image “Under Construction”.